shrimplumpia/cse15l-lab-reports/lab-report-3-week-5.md

 And received this output:
 ![](grep-n-color3.png)
->I actually combined two different 'options' here, --color and -n.
-In this picture, the line number of each matching line within their file is printed alongside those lines.
-Since I used --color as well, the pattern I searched for in these lines, "small", is highlighted in red as well.
+>The combination of --color and -n prints the line number of each matching line within the file, with the pattern I'm searching for--"Michelangelo"--highlighted in red.

 <br/><br/>
 <br/><br/>